mookid8000/F.T.Windsor/README.md

 What?
 ====

-`FtwFacility` is a facility for the excellent Castle Windsor that addresses one of its few shortcomings: The nifty `IHandlerSelector` and `IHandlersFilter` hooks are not registered in the container, they are instances provided to the container at registration time, and thus cannot take advantage of autowiring, lifestyle management, etc.
+`FtwFacility` is a facility for the excellent [Castle Windsor][3] that addresses one of its few shortcomings: The nifty `IHandlerSelector` and `IHandlersFilter` hooks are not registered in the container, they are instances provided to the container at registration time, and thus cannot take advantage of autowiring, lifestyle management, etc.

 Therefore, `FtwFacility` goes on and registers a `FtwHandlerSelector` that has access to the kernel, allowing it to pull handler selectors and handler filters from the container.